reizio/reiz.io/paper/paper.md

 for a structure (e.g a function, a constant) to see how it can be utilized in real-world software is a common need among developers \[@developersearch2017\].

 For the problems mentioned above, we present Reiz.
-A new search engine that can interpret partially-expressive ReizQL queries to describe structural patterns on source code by leveraging syntax trees and various other aspects of the input in a scalable and practical way.
+A source code search engine backend that can exercise queries to match syntax trees in order to leverage the existing language syntax to describe partial knowledge (e.g a searching for a `try`/ `finally` construct without knowing what is under the `try` block).

 # State of the field